outlandishideas/oowp/README.md

 ## WordPress.org

-Unfortunately, for _new_ projects [WordPress is not accepting](https://make.wordpress.org/plugins/2016/03/01/please-do-not-submit-frameworks/) libr1aries as plugins which they host.
+Unfortunately, for _new_ projects [WordPress is not accepting](https://make.wordpress.org/plugins/2016/03/01/please-do-not-submit-frameworks/) libraries as plugins which they host.
 So direct usage with (non-[WPackagist](https://wpackagist.org/)) [Packagist](https://packagist.org/packages/outlandish/oowp) is the only sensible way to manage this dependency.